Telemedicine App Development_ A Detailed Insight

 As the app’s popularity grows, so does the demand for it and the number of people using it.

-In the event that the development team isn’t prepared to handle such a volume, then it becomes difficult to deal with the problem.
+If the development team isn’t prepared to handle such a volume, then it becomes difficult to deal with the problem.

 Solution